-- 6. You will usually, but not always, have four cards you will be comparing overall.
-There are only three situations where fewer than four cards are involved in a comparison. - a.
+6. You will usually, but not always, have four cards you will be comparing overall.

+There are only three situations where fewer than four cards are involved in a comparison.

+a.
 When a team is at the "edge" of the rankings, it has only one other potential comparison.

+EXAMPLE 1: P1 D1 ← Impermissible

+P1 can only be compared with P2, and D1 can only be compared with D2.

+EXAMPLE 2: R1 R2 ← Impermissible

+R4 R3

-EXAMPLE 1: P1 P2 D1 ← Impermissible D2 only be compared with P2, and D1 can only be ared with D2.
-EXAMPLE 2: R1 R4 R2 ← Impermissible R3 initial may n Tere, the only possible comparison and only possible ditial swap is between R2 and R3.
-That is because you ay not swap places or ranks between the two teams opermissibly matched.
+Here, the only possible comparison and only possible initial swap is between R2 and R3.
+That is because you may not swap places or ranks between the two teams impermissibly matched.